quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 It indicates input/output structure, backend, batchsize, parameters, etc.  User needs to follow Triton's [model repository](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_repository.md) and [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md) rules while defining a config file.

 ### Model configuration - onnxruntime
-For onnxruntime configuration, platform should be set to "onnxruntime_onnx".
+For onnxruntime configuration, platform should be set to `onnxruntime_onnx`.
-The "use_qaic" parameter should be passed and set to true.
+The `use_qaic` parameter should be passed and set to true.
-#### AIC100 specific parameters
+#### AI 100 specific parameters
 Parameters are user-provided key-value pairs which Triton will pass to backend runtime environment as variables and can be used in the backend processing logic.

 - config : path for configuration file containing compiler options.
-- device_id : id of AIC100 device on which inference is targeted. (not mandatory as the server auto picks the available device)
+- device_id : id of AI 100 device on which inference is targeted. (not mandatory as the server auto picks the available device)
 - use_qaic : flag to indicate to use qaic execution provider.
 - share_session : flag to enable the use of single session of runtime object across model instances.

-sample example of a config.pbtxt
+sample example of a `config.pbtxt`

 ```
 name: "resnet_onnx"